nuxt/docs/en/faq/google-analytics.md

 ---
-title: Google Analytics Integration
+title: How to use Google Analytics?
-description: How to use Google Analytics?
+description: How to use Google Analytics in my NuxtJS app?
 ---

-# How to use Google Analytics?

 First, please check the [official Google Analytics module](https://github.com/nuxt-community/analytics-module) for Nuxt.js.